ttunua/Ansible/README.md

 workflows/scheduled.yml

-- workflow that runs a set ansible playbook as a specified user against a host on a cron schedule
+- workflow that runs a set ansible playbook as a specified user against a set of hosts on a cron schedule